Walfred-MA/PATs/README.md

 D. Define your target regions (genes) as a BED file
 ---------------------------------------------------
-Use the helper script to extract per-gene BED from a GFF3:
+Use the helper script to extract per-gene BED from a GFF3 (gene annotation file, for example, some gff3 files can be found: https://www.gencodegenes.org/):
 ```
 python tools/gff_toGeneBed.py -i <genes.gff3> -o genes.bed